ncatlab/nlab-content/pages/9/0/5/7/7509/content.md

 ### Positive versus negative

-In ordinary "nonlinear" type theory, the positive and negative dependent sum types are equivalent, just as in the case of product types.
+In ordinary "nonlinear" type theory, the positive and negative dependent sum types are equivalent, just as in the case of [[product types]].
 They manifestly have the same constructor, while we can define the eliminators in terms of each other as follows:

 $$
 \begin{aligned}